The Five Principles of Diet Planning

-What should you consider when planning your diet?
-Well, it’s important to think about adequacy, balance, calorie control, nutrient density, moderation, and variety.
-Although diet experts use many procedures and techniques to develop diet plans, the six principles below are common among all effective diets.
+What are some things you should consider when planning your diet?
+Well, it’s important to think about assortment, balance, calorie control, nutrient density, and eating enough.
+Although diet experts use many procedures and techniques to develop diet plans, the principles below are common among all effective diets.
 You can even use these to evaluate different diets you read or hear about.
-The principles are easy to remember with the acronym ABCDMV (Remember “ABCD-My Victory!”).
+The principles are easy to remember with the acronym ABCDE.

 It’s important to note that all of the principles listed above are interrelated.
-By ensuring your diet contains adequacy, balance, calorie control, nutrient density, moderation, and variety, you’ll be well on your way to eating healthier!
+By ensuring your diet contains an assortment or array of food options, is balanced, controls calories, emphasizes nutrient density, and provides enough intake, you’ll be well on your way to eating healthier.

-To find out more about dietary needs, check out Dietary Guidelines for Americans at www.healthierus.gov/dietaryguidelines.
+To find out more about dietary needs, check out the Dietary Guidelines for Americans at http://www.health.gov/dietaryguidelines.

 Also, the USDA Food Guide breaks foods up into groups to help with creating a balanced diet.
-The USDA Food Guide can be found at mypyramid.gov.
+The USDA Food Guide can be found at ChooseMyPlate.gov.